n8n-io/n8n-docs/docs/integrations/creating-nodes/reference/paired-items.md

 n8n needs to know which input item a given output item comes from.
 If this information is missing, expressions in other nodes may break.

 You must provide item pairing information when returning the output of your operations.
-You can do this using the `pairedItem` key, at the same level as the `json` key in your output:
+You can do this using the `pairedItem` key:

 [TODO: https://n8nio.slack.com/archives/C0353SYUN1K/p1656427464953149]
 ```js